zhangzhizhongz3/CppPrimer/ch13/README.md

 Exercise 13.51:
 ---------------

-> Although `unique_ptrs` cannot be copied, in 12.1.5 (p.
+> Although `unique_ptr` cannot be copied, in 12.1.5 (p.
 471) we wrote a clone function that returned a `unique_ptr` by value.
 Explain why that function is legal and how it works.

-In the second assignment, we assign from the result of a call to `getVec`.
-That expression is an `rvalue`.
-In this case, both assignment operators are viable—we can bind the result of `getVec` to either operator’s parameter.
-Calling the copy-assignment operator requires a conversion to `const`, whereas `StrVec&&` is an exact match.
-Hence, the second assignment uses the move-assignment operator.

 ```cpp
 unique_ptr<int> clone(int p) {